tomsWebConsulting/twcsl/v7.1/Page/Store/Store Page Tag URL Redirect/README.md

       Use this option if you want to have this effect on only one Store Page.

+      * Add code from file **[store page tag url redirect options.html][6]** to Page Settings > Advanced > Page Header Code Injection for the Stoe Page.
+        Read the code for any instructions within.

       * Add the following code to Page Settings > Advanced > Page Header Code Injection for the Store Page.